Skip to main content

 Rootstock Security and Scalability

-• The PowPeg Federation is a group of functionaries that run specialized hardware called PowHSMs to facilitate the transfer of bitcoins between the main chain and the side chain and protect the bitcoins locked in the two-way peg between Rootstock and Bitcoin.
+• The PowPeg Federation is a group of functionaries that run specialized hardware called PowHSMs to facilitate the transfer of bitcoins between the main chain and the side chain and protect the bitcoins locked in the 2 way peg between Rootstock and Bitcoin.
 The PowPeg Federation does not directly control the private keys of the Bitcoin multisig but only signs transactions that are proven valid by enough cumulative work.
 The PowPeg Federation also provides a watch tower service to inform the Rootstock Bridge smart contract about peg-in transactions.
-The PowPeg Federation's role is to keep their hardware and nodes connected and alive at all times and to audit the changes in the PowHSM, the Powpeg node, and the communication between them.
+The PowPeg Federation's role is to keep their hardware and nodes connected and alive at all times and to audit the changes in the PowHSM, the PowPeg node, and the communication between them.

 • The Armadillo monitoring system is a tool that detects and alerts about potential attacks on the Rootstock network.
 It uses the Rootstock network's block headers and the Bitcoin network's coinbase information to measure the percentage of honest merge-mining.
 If the percentage drops below 50%, most miners could be trying to attack the Rootstock network by creating a hidden chain or censoring transactions.